Identifying your High Potential Leaders – Part 1

 2. Capability or Nurture – demonstrated leadership behaviors and the level at which they are exhibited.

-3. Using multiple tools and processes selected from the vast IBM library of assessments.
+3. Using multiple tools and processes selected from our vast library of leadership assessments.

 4. Bench-marking behaviors against global benchmarks at different leadership levels.